miranda-hawkes/induction-tutorials/Building-A-GovUk-Frontend-Service/Part3.md

 ```
 This simply creates what looks like a table with three headings and one item underneath.

-1. Add entries to the messages file using the keys specified above so the headings read as the following:
+1. Add entries to the messages file using the keys specified above (e.g. `index.date`) so the headings read as the following:
     ```
     Date     Reference      Amount
     ```